2019 Grant Recipient – Zin-Juan Klaft

 2023 Grant Recipient – Aaron Warren

-Neurostimulation to Remodel Sleep Architecture in LGS Dr. Aaron Warren, PhD Brigham and Women’s Hospital, Harvard Medical School Highlights: Enrolled 20 patients participating in an ongoing clinical trial of dual thalamic and cortical responsive neurostimulation (RNS) Determining the correlation between…
+Neurostimulation to Remodel Sleep Architecture in LGS Aaron Warren, PhD Brigham and Women’s Hospital, Harvard Medical School Highlights: Enrolled 20 patients participating in an ongoing clinical trial of dual thalamic and cortical responsive neurostimulation (RNS) Determining the correlation between…

 More